Routhleck/IELTS-preparation/speaking/口语梳理CY.md

 >Outside of class, I had the opportunity to have lunch with Dr. Smith a few times, and I was struck by his sense of humor and his genuine interest in getting to know his students.
 He shared stories about his experiences working in industry and academia, and I found his insights to be very valuable.

 >Overall, I think Dr. Smith is a fascinating person because of his exceptional knowledge and passion for management science and engineering, as well as his ability to connect with students on a personal level.
 He inspired me to pursue a career in this field and to always strive for excellence in my work.

-Pretend that you are a PhD student, majoring in management science and engineering.
-Now you are taking a IELTS speaking exam.
-And answer the following questions:

 **1. Do you think old people and young people can share interests?**
 >Yes, I think old people and young people can share interests.
 While they may have different perspectives and experiences, there are many hobbies, activities, and topics that can be enjoyed by people of all ages.
 For example, playing music, traveling, or watching movies can be enjoyable for both young and old.